 Our name badges are covered with Youth Tour state pins that we traded with the other delegates during the Youth Tour Conference.
 Let’s see if you can find the California pin?
 Only a few people found this one!

-I’ll (Kelsey) forever be grateful to my electric cooperative, Cuivre River Electric, for giving me this opportunity.
-Thank you to the Cuivre River Electric Board of Directors, General Manager and CEO Dan L. Brown, Mary Jane Clark and the 60,000 Cuivre River member/owners.
+I’ll (Grant) forever be grateful to my electric cooperative, Cuivre River Electric, for giving me this opportunity.
+Thank you to the Cuivre River Electric Board of Directors, General Manager and CEO Dan L. Brown, Mary Jane Clark, Lonnie Tucker and the 60,000 Cuivre River member/owners.

-I (Melissa) now know and truly understand what a cooperative is all about.
+I (Elizabeth) now know and truly understand what a cooperative is all about.
 I hope to one day become a cooperative member/owner and share in this amazing principle.
 A special “Thank You” goes out to Lonnie Tucker for making our summer one of the best summers ever!
 Thanks to Mike Marsch and everyone at the Association of Missouri’s Electric Cooperatives for making this trip to Washington, D.C. possible.
 It was truly the trip of a lifetime!
 Thank you!